hansojuhan/Weather-App/readme.md

 - [x] Add default content for when the search is not done yet.

+- [ ] Add a button loader until search is done.

 7) [ ] Style background based on the weather.

 - [ ] Add a Celsius/Fahrenheit switch.